Guangxi: Economy

 Important crops in Guangxi include rice, maize and sweet potatoes.
 Cash crops include sugar cane, peanuts, tobacco, and kenaf.

 85 percent of the world's star anise is grown in Guangxi.
 It is a major ingredient in the antiviral oseltamivir.

 Guangxi is one of China's key production centers for nonferrous metals.
-The province holds approximately 1/3 of all tin and manganese deposits in China.
+The region holds approximately 1/3 of all tin and manganese deposits in China.

 Liuzhou is the main industrial center and a major motor vehicle manufacturing center.
 General Motors have a manufacturing base here in a joint venture as SAIC-GM-Wuling Automobile.
 The city also has a large steel factory and several related industries.
-The local government of Guangxi hopes to expand the province's manufacturing sector, and during the drafting of China's Five Year Plan in 2011, earmarked 2.6 trillion RMB for investment in the province's Beibu Gulf Economic Zone(See Below).
+The local government of Guangxi hopes to expand the region's manufacturing sector, and during the drafting of China's Five Year Plan in 2011, earmarked 2.6 trillion RMB for investment in the region's Beibu Gulf Economic Zone(See Below).

 In recent years Guangxi's economy has languished behind that of its wealthy neighbor and twin, Guangdong.
 Guangxi's 2017 nominal GDP was about 2039.63 billion yuan (US$302.09 billion) and ranked 17th in China.
 Its per capita GDP was 38,102 yuan (US$5,770).

-Due to its lack of a major manufacturing industry in comparison to other provinces, Guangxi is the fourth most energy efficient province in China, helping to further boost its green image.
+Due to its lack of a major manufacturing industry in comparison to other provincial-level regions, Guangxi is the fourth most energy efficient provincial-level region in China, helping to further boost its green image.

+As the only coastal region in China with close proximity to Southeast Asia, Guangxi holds a strategic position in China's trade with the Association of Southeast Asian Nations (ASEAN).